DevDokus/Redm-PluginBundle/README.md

 If you need any information about my script,<br>
 if you found a bug, if you have an idea for the <br>
 next version, or if you simply need some help.<br>
-Feel free to join our [Discord](http://discord.gg/2gdypBhsye)
+Feel free to join our [Discord](https://discord.io/DokusCore)

 # Framework
 DokusCore is designed to work with both Vorp and <br>
 and the RedEMRP Framwork.
-Currently all Vorp features <br>
-are being re-written to have RedEMRP capabilities. <br>
+I am not maintaining this <br>
+repository anymore, as I am building my own framework.<br>
+Though all scripts should still be working normal!

 # Description
 DokusCore is a bundle of plugins I've made to give      <br>
 RedM roleplay servers a more flexible roleplay. <br>
 Instead, having to install all plugins manually,  <br>
 and putting them in the right order, you can install  <br>
 this on the go!
-Simply `ensure DokusCore` in your <br>
+Simply `ensure Redm-PluginBundle` in your <br>
 server cfg and you're done.
 If you don't like to use  <br>
 any of the features, you can simply turn them off <br>
 in the config.
 Setting up your RedM RP experience <br>